About my Training:

 I served more than 6 years in the United States Army as an Infantry Fire Team Leader, and also have experience as a Small Kill Team Leader, and Squad Leader.
 I was selected, on multiple occasions, to train the German, Czech, Afghan, and Iraqi Armies on weapons and small unit tactics.
 I completed one 15 month tour in Iraq and a 12 month tour in Afghanistan.

-I have completed a variety of different military and civilian training in different fields, including courses taught by some of the world's most professional soldiers.
+I have completed a variety of different military and civilian training in different fields, including courses taught by some of the world's best shooters, most professional soldiers, and the most experience law enforcement officers.
 I served as an instructor and subject matter expert for various subjects in my military career, including rifle marksmanship and close quarters battle.
 I am a nationally registered Emergency Medical Technician, and am currently pursuing a degree in criminal justice.
-I also help prepare soldiers for the battlefield by working for the 91st Army Reserve Training Division as a Combat Trainer (O/C-T).
-I continue to expand my knowledge base and skill set at every opportunity.
+After my tour on active duty, I also helped prepare soldiers for the battlefield by working for the 91st Army Reserve Training Division as a Combat Trainer (O/C-T) and a Small Group Instructor (ABIC/SGI).
+I firmly believe that the learning process is never complete, and I strive to expand my knowledge base and skill set at every opportunity.

-I also currently serve on the Board of Directors for the Nebraska Firearms Owners Association.
-The NFOA is a group of over 5,000 local firearms owners who have a personal interest in representing firearms owners rights in Nebraska.
+The NFOA is a group of over 7,000 local firearms owners who have a personal interest in representing firearms owners rights in Nebraska.
 While there are much larger firearms owner groups, we have a personal stake right here in fighting for our rights.
 NFOA Membership is free, and the organization operates on what money is donated voluntarily.